P2 (film): Critical reception

 On review aggregator Rotten Tomatoes, P2 holds an approval rating of 35% based on 69 reviews, with an average rating of 4.4/10.
 The website's critics consensus states: "P2 is full of gore, but low on suspense, featuring a cat-and-mouse plot has been done many times before."
 On Metacritic, the film has an average score of 37 out of 100 based on 15 critics, indicating "generally unfavorable reviews".

 Robert Abele of the Los Angeles Times felt the film's screenplay was redolent of other horror films, describing it as a "dull story" that "quickly devolves to little more than a strained effort in trapping, terrorizing... and torture."
 Jeannette Catsoulis of The New York Times gave P2 a favorable review, though she likened it to an exploitation film, "bloody but not punishingly so, limiting the gore to tightly edited set pieces that never linger...
 Throw in a car that won’t start, a creepy security guard and a filmmaking team with perfect synchronicity, and the result is a minimalist nightmare."
-Roger Ebert gave the film a favorable 3 out of 4 stars, and stated in his review that "although the plot may seem like a formulatic slasher film, P2 is in fact a very well made, atmospheric thriller with gritty yet realistic characters."
+Roger Ebert gave the film a favorable three out of four stars, and stated in his review that "although the plot may seem like a formulaic slasher film, P2 is in fact a very well made, atmospheric thriller with gritty yet realistic characters."